 Less aerodynamic riding position when going fast

 You can’t get as low on a flat bar as on a drop bar.
-Going really fast or facing strong headwind you will feel a difference.
+Going really fast or facing a strong headwind, you will feel a difference.
 How significant the difference is really depends on the wind speed or your speed.
-Over 15.5 mph it becomes quite noticeable, and over 20 mph the difference is very significant.
-There’s a 5 km stretch along the Danube on my commute, which is a wind tunnel in the city, and sometimes I have to pedal really hard to reach even a moderate speed.
+Over 15.5 mph, it becomes quite noticeable, and over 20 mph, the difference is very significant.
+There’s a 5 km stretch along the Danube on my commute, a wind tunnel in the city, and sometimes I have to pedal hard to reach even a moderate speed.

-What kind of commuting is a drop bar preferable for?
+What kind of commute is a drop bar preferable for?

-Drop bar is best suited for long distance commuters who have long straight stretches on their way to work where they can feel the advantage of being in a more aero position and want to avail of several hand positions.
+Drop bar is best suited for long-distance commuters who have long straight stretches on their way to work where they can feel the advantage of being in a more aero position and want to avail of several hand positions.
 A commuter bike with drop bars doesn’t necessarily have to be a road bike.
-Touring bikes, cyclocross bikes and gravel bikes all offer drop bars, but their geometry is slightly more relaxed, which means that you don’t need to lean too much forward to reach the handle bar.
-Gravel bikes also offer mounting points for racks and fenders, which are very welcome additions to bike commuters.
+Touring bikes, cyclocross bikes, and gravel bikes all offer drop bars, but their geometry is slightly more relaxed, so you don’t need to lean too much forward to reach the handle bar.
+Gravel bikes also offer mounting points for racks and fenders, which welcome additions to bike commuters.

-To sum it, choose a drop bar if:
+To sum it up, choose a drop bar if:

 - Your commute has long straight stretches on paved roads